tamilzh2018/kode-kloud-test/Linux.md

 sudo systemctl status haproxy

 # Q18 MariaDB Troubleshooting
+There is a critical issue going on with the Nautilus application in Stratos DC.
+The production support team identified that the application is unable to connect to the database.
+After digging into the issue, the team found that mariadb service is down on the database server.

+Look into the issue and fix the same.
+Ans:
+sudo systemctl status mariadb
+chown -R mysql:mysql /var/lib/mysql
+sudo systemctl start mariadb
+sudo cat /var/log/mariadb/mariadb.log | tail -30
+sudo mkdir -p /run/mariadb
+sudo chown mysql:mysql /run/mariadb
 # Q19 Linux  Scripts
 # Q20 Add Response Headers in Apache
 # Q21 Apache Troubleshooting